Sunday, August 30, 2015

 “The Friendly Stars”

 I’ve been thinking for a while that it would be fun to revisit the City Lights/Urban Astronomer objects and see how they look to me today.
-There are admittedly a few more miles on the old eyeballs, which now deliver more than a trace of astigmatism, but I have much more observing experience, considerably more even than when I rewrote the City Lights essays into a book after the turn of the century.
+There are admittedly a few more miles on the old eyeballs, which now deliver more than a trace of astigmatism, but I have much more observing experience, considerably more even than when I rewrote the City Lights essays into a book shortly after the turn of the century.
 Certainly, my telescopes are better than the humble homemade 6-inch Dobsonian I used on that 1993 summer's night.
-And my skies are considerably better than they were downtown where I did much of the book's observing.
-Not worlds better, though, but that is the point of City Lights astronomy: “What can Isee from my backyard?”
+And my skies today are considerably better than they were downtown where I did much of the book's observing.
+Not worlds better, though, but that is the point of City Lights astronomy: “What can I see from my backyard?”

 In addition to wanting to revisit my urban objects, I had another agenda.
 I am looking forward to a busy star party season this fall attending several, at least, regional events.
-I plan to drive to every one of ‘em—Deep South, Peach State, Maybe Chiefland, too—and I will most assuredly take a telescope with me (unlike when I fly to remote star parties on speaking engagements).
+I plan to drive to every one of ‘em—Deep South, Peach State, Maybe Chiefland, too—and I will naturally take a telescope with me (unlike when I fly to remote star parties on speaking engagements).
 Which telescope?
-Whether I go visual or video, I’ve decided that will be my C11 and GEM mount.
+Whether I go visual or video, I’ve decided that will be my C11 and CGEM mount.
 That being the case, I needed to check the rig out, since the last time I’d used it had been, almost unbelievably, last February during a somewhat abortive Chiefland expedition.

 What happened to my old friend Bertha, the NexStar 11 GPS?
 I got tired of her late last year.
 I’d used and loved the telescope for over a decade, so I was more surprised than anybody when I suddenly became dissatisfied with her.
 Perhaps, in retrospect, that was my first hint that I’d be going through lots of changes in the coming months (I still am).
 All I knew at the time, though, was that I was sick of lifting my 11-inch fork-mount SCT in and out of my vehicle.
-Was I cone with the C11?
+Was I done with the C11?